 Financial Aid Recipients

-VA TAG funds cannot be credited to your account until the last day to add for the semester as required by the state.
+VTAG funds will not be credited to a student's account until the last day to add/drop for the semester as required by the state.
 You must remain full-time through this date in order to receive the grant.

 Summer Financial Aid